 Ringfencing is a regulatory initiative created in response to the global financial crisis.
-It mandates the separation of retail deposits from investment banking.
-In general, ringfenced banks will focus on lower risk day to day core transactions, whilst more complex and riskier activities will be the domain of a separate non-ringfenced bank.
+It mandates the separation of retail deposits from investment banking in order to improve resilience.
+In general, ringfenced banks will focus on lower risk day to day core transactions, whilst more complex and riskier activities will be the domain of an entirely separate non-ringfenced bank.
 Whilst the structure of banks included in this process may have changed, the fundamentals of credit assessment have not.
 The Council will continue to assess the newly formed entities under the LAS creditworthiness methodology.